2015–16 Crawley Town F.C. season

-The 2015–16 season will be Crawley Town's 120th season in their history and their first season back in League Two since being relegated from League One the previous season.
+The 2015–16 season was Crawley Town's 120th season in their history and their first season back in League Two since being relegated from League One the previous season.
 Along with League Two, the club also competed in the FA Cup, League Cup and League Trophy.
-The season covers the period from 1 July 2015 to 30 June 2016.
+The season covered the period from 1 July 2015 to 30 June 2016.

+Crawley finished 20th of 24 teams in League Two, and were eliminated in the first round they competed in all three cup competitions.

 Background and pre-season

 The 2014–15 season saw Crawley relegated from League One after three seasons at the level, having finished 22nd.
 Manager John Gregory left his role at the end of the season, whilst interim manager Dean Saunders, who had managed the club from December 2014 as Gregory was recovering from heart surgery, was appointed as manager of Chesterfield.
 Crawley instead appointed Mark Yates as manager on a two-year deal.
+Following the end of the 2014–15 season, Brian Jensen, Dean Leacock, Charles Banya, Emmett O’Connor, Blair Anderson, Bradley Isaacs, Kelly Youga, John Cofie and Ryan Richefond were all released at the end of their contracts.
+Marvin Elliott was also released after the club withdrew a contract offer made to him, whilst Josh Simpson turned down a new contract, and instead signed for Plymouth Argyle.
+Midfielder Bobson Bawling agreed a new one-year contract with the club, and fellow midfielder Conor Henderson agreed a six-month contract.
+Ryan Dickson transferred to Yeovil Town for a nominal fee, whilst Joe Walsh joined Milton Keynes Dons for an undisclosed fee.

+On 19 June 2015, Crawley announced the signing of defender Joe McNerney and midfielder Simon Walton on free transfers, from Woking and Stevenage respectively.
+Four days later, winger Luke Rooney (who had previously had a loan spell with the club) joined on a free transfer from Ebbsfleet United, and forward Shamir Fenelon joined from Brighton & Hove Albion, also on free transfers.
+Crawley announced a further four new signings across July, all on free transfers; defender Jon Ashton and forward Roarie Deacon both joined from Stevenage, forward Lee Barnard joined from Southend United and goalkeeper Callum Preston joined from Birmingham City.
+Crawley also brought in goalkeeper Freddie Woodman on loan from Newcastle United and defender Liam Donnelly on loan from Fulham.
+Belgian defender Bryan Van Den Bogaert signed on a short-term deal on 7 August.

 Pre-season friendlies

-On 5 May 2015, Crawley Town announced a friendly against Brighton & Hove Albion on 22 July 2015.
-On 6 May 2015, Crawley added a trip to Burgess Hill Town on 15 July 2015 as part of their pre-season schedule.
-On 12 May 2015, Crawley Town announced a third friendly, they will visit Maidstone United on 25 July 2015.
-On 27 May 2015, Crawley Town announced another two friendlies against Reading and Nuneaton Town.
-A day later the club confirmed Fulham will visit on 18 July 2015.
-On 16 June 2015, Crawley Town announced they will visit Whitehawk during pre-season.